nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    - Maximum of 100 characters
    - Must be the name of a student found in the students list
 2. Date
-    - Must be in the following format: `yyyy-MM-dd`
+    - Must be in the following format: `yyyy-mm-dd`
     - Must be within a year from now
 3. Start/End Time
     - Must be in the following format: `HH:mm` in 24-hour format.